boazbk/tcs/lec_26_quantum_computing.md

 Quantum chemistry is important (and in particular understanding it can be a bottleneck for designing new materials, drugs, and more), but it is still a rather niche area within the broader context of computing (and even scientific computing) applications.
 Hence for a while most researchers (to the extent they were aware of it), thought of quantum computers as a theoretical curiosity that  has little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the majority of the  problems people  want to solve in areas such as  combinatorial optimization, machine learning,  data structures, etc..

 To some extent this is still true today.
-We have no real evidence that quantum computers, if built, will offer truly significant[^Grover] advantage in 95% of the applications of computing.[^overhead]
+As far as we know, quantum computers, if built, will _not_ provide exponential speed ups for 95% of the applications of computing.[^overhead]
-In particular, as far as we know, quantum computers will _not_ help us solve $\mathbf{NP}$ complete problems in polynomial or even sub-exponential time.
+In particular, as far as we know, quantum computers will _not_ help us solve $\mathbf{NP}$ complete problems in polynomial or even sub-exponential time, though  _Grover's algorithm_ ( [quantumnp](){.ref}) does yield a quadratic advantage in many cases.

 However, there is one cryptography-sized exception: